-The framework requires the improvement and extension of the public realm within the CWR area, increasing pedestrian permeability and accessibility across the site and ensuring the development is locally distinctive as required in policies WIN4 and DMI5 of the LPP2.
-Culverted waterways are to be revealed where practicable.
-The inclusion of Sustainable Urban Drainage Systems (SUDs) and permeable surfaces to manage flooding is to be promoted.
-The introduction of landscape and trees is expected along waterways and as part of the streetscene in appropriate areas.
-Potential impact on archaeology from tree planting and SUDs will need to be considered and tested.
+The framework supports the improvement and extension of the public realm within the CWR area, increasing pedestrian permeability and accessibility across the site and ensuring the development is locally distinctive as required in policies WIN4 and DMI5 of the LPP2.
+Culverted waterways could be revealed where practicable.
+The inclusion of Sustainable Urban Drainage Systems (SUDS) and permeable surfaces to manage flooding is to be supported.
+The introduction of landscape and trees is expected along waterways and as part of the street scene in appropriate areas.
+Potential impact on archaeology from tree planting and SUDS will need to be considered and tested.
 For further guidance on public realm refer to section 3.2.
-The works needed to improve the Public Realm within the CWR area, where stated, are a requirement of this SPD and the Development Plan.

-3.1.3 Movement
+3.1.3 Movement & Accessibility

-The framework promotes the adoption of a safe and permeable network which prioritises pedestrians and cyclists, and reduces accessibility by other vehicular modes.
+The framework supports the adoption of a safe and permeable network which prioritises pedestrians and cyclists, and reduces accessibility by other vehicular modes.
 Suggested strategic improvements to the streets include reducing traffic flows across the area, rationalising bus and car movements, and rationalising and consolidating car parking in the city centre.
 Physical improvements within the CWR area include improved accessibility, catering for people who are less mobile and taking advantage of the relatively flat ground levels across the site.
-For further guidance on movement refer to section 3.3.
+For further guidance on movement & accessibility refer to section 3.3.

-3.1.4 Uses
+3.1.4 Land Uses

 The framework envisages a vibrant quarter which is mixed use and provides space for shopping, working, living, leisure, cultural/heritage and community.
-The quarter will have a range of environments, from quiet riverside walks to busy, active shopping streets.
-Flexible and adaptable spaces are promoted to ensure the CWR area complements the existing High Street retail offer (LPP2: WIN2 and WIN4), supports the growing creative economy, provides homes in the city centre (LPPI: CPI,2,3 and LPP2: DM2), and serves the needs of the whole cross-section of Winchester's population.
-Guidance on land use distribution is provided in section 3.4 of the SPD.
+The quarter could have a range of environments, from quiet riverside walks to busy, active shopping streets.
+Flexible and adaptable spaces are suggested to ensure the CWR area complements the existing High Street retail offer (LPP2: WIN2 and WIN4), supports the growing creative economy, provides homes in the city centre (LPP1: CP1,2,3 and LPP2: DM2), and serves the needs of the whole cross-section of Winchester's population.
+Guidance on aspirational land use distribution is provided in section 3.4 of the SPD.
 For further guidance on uses refer to sections 3.4 to 3.9.

-3.1.5 Heights
+3.1.5 Heights, Scale & Massing